metayeti/YABS.js/HOWTO.md

       "pre_build.js"
     ],
     "postbuild": [
-      "post_build.js -you -can -even -feed -it -parameters" ]
+      "post_build.js -you -can -also -feed -it -parameters" ]
   }
 ```